Understanding my patients

 Genetics, biochemistry, environments, and life experiences come together to influence the development of these behavioral patterns, emotional reactions, and thought patterns.
 In addition, sometimes there are mysterious factors ("the unconscious") that drive us to repeat the same behavioral patterns over and over again.
 This often contributes to patterns that continue from one generation to another within the same family.
 Some people may have arrived at the point where they have the awareness that they are repeating the same patterns, but feel stuck, frustrated, and unable to change.
 Other people have not yet had these realizations, but it is quite possible that they may, particularly if something happens which leads to a light bulb moment.

-Every person is on their own path in life, and it may take a long time for that person to make self-discoveries that will lead to change, and that is okay.
-Everyone is different, and yet, we are all the same.
-I believe that most people want to live a fulfilling and productive lives, but oftentimes we get in our own way.
-Or, the circumstances in our lives -- be it poverty, dysfunctional family dynamics, illness, discrimination, competition and envy, fear of success or failure, etc. -- get in our way or challenge us (maybe too much!).
+Every person is on their own path in life, and it may take a long time for that person to make self-discoveries that will lead to change.
+That's okay.
+Everyone is different and yet we are all fundamentally the same as a species.
+We want to live fulfilling and productive lives, but sometimes things get in the way.
+Sometimes it's our own stubbornness or pride, or it may be the circumstances in our lives -- be it poverty, dysfunctional family dynamics, illness, discrimination, etc. -- that get in our way.

-To sum it up: striving for meaningful, compassionate, and objective understanding of my patients is my golden rule.
+To sum it up: striving for meaningful, compassionate, and objective understanding of my patients is my golden rule, and it is what underlies all successful treatment.